sidd6p/Bookmark-Google-Extension/README.md

 Thats It!

-Note: This Extension will work only for the Google Chrome, however the extension can also run as a website in any browser just by running index.html, but "Save Current Tab Url" button will not work .
+Note: This Extension will work only for the Google Chrome, however the extension can also run as a website in any browser just by running index.html, but "Save Current Tab Url" button will not work.